 Josh is a graduate of Boston University where he holds a B.A. in Biology with a Concentration in Neuroscience.
-He is currently pursuing Executive Coursework at the Massachusetts Institute of Technology Sloan School of Management and graduate coursework in Strategic Management at Harvard University Extension School.
+He is currently pursuing Executive Coursework at the Massachusetts Institute of Technology Sloan School of Management and graduate course work in Strategic Management at Harvard University.
 Josh is also a proud volunteer of Big Brothers Big Sisters of America.

 Saran Kaba is the Operations Specialist for the Presidential Innovation Fellows program.
 Saran worked as an Organizational Management Professional for a number of nonprofits in New York, including: Equality Now, amfAR, The Center for Reproductive Rights and The Participatory Budgeting Project.
 Before joining PIF, she served for a year as a Peace Corps Response Volunteer in Senegal, West Africa; bringing her expertise in organizational development and grants management to a nonprofit called The SEED Project (Sports for Education and Economic Development), with a mission to empower the next generation of African leaders through basketball.

 Saran received her M.A. in Public Administration from Baruch College, School of Public Affairs and holds a B.A. in International Studies from The City College of New York, CUNY.
 She is also a certified Project Management Professional (PMP).